 Here is just of the info you’ll want to print out or have in a field guide:

 - Edible plants in your area

 - Booby traps

 Only 18% of Americans know how to drive stick!
 That is a dangerously low figure, especially when you consider how many vehicles are only manual drive.

 If SHTF, you might not be able to drive your normal vehicle.
-As Survival Frog says here, it will pay off to know how to drive unconventional vehicles such as trucks, bulldozers, semi-trucks, ATVs, and even tractors.
+It pays to know how to drive unconventional vehicles such as trucks, bulldozers, semi-trucks, ATVs, and even tractors.